flazhgrowth/fg-tamagochi/README.md

 Hence, to install Conjurer CLI, use the command below:
 ```
-go install github.com/flazhgrowth/fg-tamagochi/cmd/conjurer@v0.0.2
+go install github.com/flazhgrowth/fg-tamagochi/cmd/conjurer@v0.1.0
 ```
 This will install conjurer cli.
 You can type `conjurer conjure` in your terminal to see all the available commands on `conjurer`.
 Note that we use Tamagochi has not yet reach a stable version.

 As of now, there are 4 available commands in `conjurer`:
 1. `conjurer conjure init` => use this command to instantiate a new project inside your project directory. (eg: `conjurer conjure init --packagename="github.com/flazhgrowth/supertesterapp"`)
-2. `conjurer conjure docs` => use this command if you want to generate swagger.
-Conjurer CLI uses [swaggo](https://github.com/swaggo/swag).
-Swaggo has its CLI tools called `swag`.
-When you use `init` command, it will try to detect if your system has `swag` already.
-If you have not, it will try to install `swag` to your system. (eg: `conjurer conjure docs`)
-3. `conjurer conjure mocks` => use this command to generate mocks.
+2. `conjurer conjure mocks` => use this command to generate mocks.
 Conjurer CLI uses [mockery](https://vektra.github.io/mockery/latest/installation/).
 When you use `init` command, it will try to detect if your system has `mockery` already.
 If you have not, it will then try to install `mockery` to you system. (eg: `conjurer conjure mocks`)
-4. `conjurer conjure migration` => use this command to do anything related to migration.
+3. `conjurer conjure migration` => use this command to do anything related to migration.
 Conjurer CLI uses [go-migrate](https://github.com/golang-migrate/migrate/tree/master/cmd/migrate).
 For go-migrate, Conjurer CLI will only tells you if you don't have the `migrate` CLI tool installed.
 Please refer to the github page on how to install the CLI tool.

 NB: command `init` also accept argument `with-wire` (eg: `conjurer conjure init --packagename="github.com/flazhgrowth/supertesterapp" --with-wire`).
 This will also install [wire cli](github.com/google/wire/cmd/wire@latest).
-Wire can be use to ease up the process of wiring dependencies across your project (please refer to the github/docs om how to use wire if you prefer to use wire).
+Wire can be use to ease up the process of wiring dependencies across your project (please refer to the github/docs on how to use wire if you prefer to use wire).
 For now, Tamagochi only provide `wire`.
 No other DI wiring tools planned for Tamagochi (like UberFx).
-I'm sorry, lol.

 Under the hood, command `init` prepares the basic or the bare minimum to run an app.
 The provided argument `packagename` when you run `init` command is used to `go mod init` the project.
 Command `init` will also do `go mod tidy` due to the nature Tamagochi `init` command is templating, hence any used dependecies in Tamagochi, needs to be installed beforehands.